skip to main content

 Because data rates are metric, converting between data rates is pretty easy.
 To move from one metric prefix to the next, you multiply or divide by 1,000.
 In other words, you just have to add or remove three zeros at the end of the number (or shift the decimal point by three places).

-For example, to find how fast a 1,200 Mbps internet connection is in kbps, you would multiply by 1,000:
+For example, to find how fast a 1,200Mbps internet connection is in kbps, you would multiply by 1,000:

-1,200 × 1,000 = 1,200,000 kbps
+1,200 × 1,000 = 1,200,000kbps

 To convert this same speed to gigabits per second, you would divide by 1,000:

-1,200 ÷ 1,000 = 1.2 Gbps
+1,200 ÷ 1,000 = 1.2Gbps

-You don’t normally have to convert between bits and bytes (unless you’re trying to manually estimate how long a download would take), but to do so, just multiply the number of bytes by eight, or divide the number of bytes by eight.
+You don’t normally have to convert between bits and bytes (unless you’re trying to manually estimate how long a download would take), but to do so, just multiply the number of bytes by eight or divide the number of bytes by eight.

-The verdict: Gigabit internet isn’t for everyone
+The verdict: Gigabit internet is overkill for most homes

 You don’t need a gigabit connection if all you do is surf the internet, check your email, and stream low-quality music.
 Gigabit plans aren’t exactly cheap, so there’s no need for the added expense if you’ll never utilize the boost in speed.